yawoss35/dos-attack/README.md

-this tool is a DOS attack tool.
+Hello, this tool I have coded is a python software that plans to make an attack by sending random data to the target in succession.

 I tried to code as much as I could.